Skip to content

 Availability:

-The Input Selector is a relay-based input selector which supports the selection of one of up to six stereo inputs.
+The Input Selector is a relay-based input selector which supports the selection of one of six stereo inputs.
 It can be used as a passive preamp by adding a volume control, such as the Selector Switch & Volume Control.
-An active preamp, or a preamp with gain, can easily be implemented with this Input Selector by adding my Universal Buffer.
+An active preamp, or a preamp with gain, can easily be implemented by adding the Universal Buffer.
 This will result in a preamp with six stereo inputs and both balanced and unbalanced outputs.
 Balanced inputs can be implemented with the Universal Buffer as well.

 The 45 × 112 mm gold-plated PCB is made in Canada.